-IT'S A GREAT DAY TO LEARN ...
+IT'S A GREAT DAY TO LEARN...

-- To Achieve: Learners will be able to successfully reach a desired objective or result by effort, skill, or courage. - Grit: Passionate persistence that demonstrates a strong work ethic and the ability to persevere through challenges over time. - Rigor: The result of work that challenges thinking and goes above and beyond what is expected. - High Standards: Setting the bar high to accomplish great quality work. - To Care: Learners will be able to establish and maintain positive relationships by respecting self and the larger community, interacting with appropriate social skills, and making responsible choices. - Connectedness: Show empathy toward and engagement with others. - Respect: Support the rights of all individuals to reflect their family, culture, and community in society. - Value Diversity: Display the ability to work with different people.

-- To Thrive: Learners will be able to develop positive self-identity and recognize themselves as a lifelong learner. - Strengths: Identify and build on positive qualities. - Growth Mindset: Persist and learn from challenges or adversity. - Resourceful: Recognize barriers and identify supports to help overcome them. - Adaptive: Employ analytical, design, and critical thinking to situations. - To Serve: Learners will be able to do something for others without expectation of anything in return. - Involved with community members and activities. - Help neighbors in need. - Contribute to making the world a better place. - To Collaborate: Learners will be able to work together to complete a common goal. - Cooperate: Work as a joint team, using the abilities of each team member. - Communicate: Share knowledge and opinions effectively by using words or actions. - Your Way: Learners will be able to engage in the subject the way they learn best. - Build - Compute - Create - Experiment - Experience
+- To Achieve: Learners will be able to successfully reach a desired objective or result by effort, skill, or courage. - Grit: Passionate persistence that demonstrates a strong work ethic and the ability to persevere through challenges over time. - Rigor: The result of work that challenges thinking and goes above and beyond what is expected. - High Standards: Setting the bar high to accomplish great quality work. - To Care: Learners will be able to establish and maintain positive relationships by respecting self and the larger community, interacting with appropriate social skills, and making responsible choices. - Connectedness: Show empathy toward and engagement with others. - Respect: Support the rights of all individuals to reflect their family, culture, and community in society. - Value Diversity: Display the ability to work with different people. - IT'S A GREAT DAY TO LEARN...
+TO TO YOUR THRIVE SERVE COLLABORATE WAY Learners will be able to do something for others be able to they learn best • Compute and activities CARE • Create Experiment Learners will be able to establish and maintain positive Experience • Illustrate relationships by • Play respecting self and the Promote • Sing and making responsible choices. • Read · Connectedness: Show empathy toward • Respect: Support the rights of all culture, and community in society.
+ACHIEVE successfully reach a desired Display the ability objective or result by effort, skill Grit: Passionate persistence that or: The result of work that challenges thinking and goes IT'S A GREAT DAY FOR DODGER PRIDE - To Thrive: Learners will be able to develop positive self-identity and recognize themselves as a lifelong learner. - Strengths: Identify and build on positive qualities. - o Growth Mindset: Persist and learn from challenges or adversity. - Resourceful: Recognize barriers and identify supports to help overcome them. - Adaptive: Employ analytical, design, and critical thinking to situations. - To Serve: Learners will be able to do something for others without expectation of anything in return. - Involved with community members and activities. - Help neighbors in need. - Contribute to making the world a better place. - To Collaborate: Learners will be able to work together to complete a common goal. - o Cooperate: Work as a joint team, using the abilities of each team member. - o Communicate: Share knowledge and opinions effectively by using words or actions. - Your Way: Learners will be able to engage in the subject the way they learn best. - o Build - Compute - Create - Experiment - Experience

-- Illustrate
+- o Illustrate

 - Play

-- Promote
+- o Promote

 - Sing

 - Read